cjoh513/LSU-COMET-Lab/WRF/WRF and WPS Compilation.md

 # System Environment Tests
 The Second step is to makesure your gfortran, cpp, and gcc are working.
-If you're compiling these on LSU's systems then these should work without any issue.
+If you're compiling WRF on LSU's systems then these compilers should work without any issue as they are all preinstalled on the system.
 * type "which gfortran".
 * type "which cpp".
 * type "which gcc".